 Each year, almost 40.000 people suffer from sepsis in Sweden, about 20% of them die.
 And many patients who survive suffer from severe and longstanding complications.
 It doesn’t have to be that way.
 By increasing awareness and knowledge, and improving methods for diagnosis and treatment, we can stop sepsis!

-Sepsis is killing more people in Sweden than breast, prostate and colon cancer combined.
+More people suffer from sepsis each year in Sweden than from breast, prostate and colon cancer combined.
 Severe sepsis has a mortality rate (within 28 days) reaching 20%, and the corresponding mortality rate for acute myocardial infarction is 8%.
-28.000 people suffer from acute heart attacks in Sweden per year, but what is less known is that almost 40.000 suffer from sepsis.
+28.000 people suffer from acute heart attacks in Sweden per year, but what is less known is that 40.000 suffer from sepsis.

 While sepsis should be regarded as a serious endemic disease, fully comparable to cardiopulmonary diseases or cancer, it is a relatively unknown condition for most people in Sweden.
-According to a recent survey by YouGov, only 21% have heard of sepsis.
+According to a survey made in 2019 only 43% of the Swedish popluation have heard of sepsis.
 Even medical staff have difficulties recognizing sepsis.
 A common problem is that the clinical symptoms often resemble the symptoms of less serious conditions.
 This may lead to misdiagnosis and delayed treatment of severely ill sepsis patients in the emergency department.

 Purpose and Objectives